Assxios/Boot2root/writeup1.md

 }
 ```

-First of all, we only need to provide one number which needs to be greater than 0.
+First, we only need to provide one number which needs to be greater than 0.
 Then the `func4` function is a recursive function that returns the `first_value`'th + 1 number of the Fibonacci sequence; so the answer is `9`.
 On to phase 5:
 ```c
 char array[16] = "isrveawhobpnutfg";